StefanHauer/lucullus_rest/README.md

 ### Further Information

-More examples of use cases or controllers can be found in this repository under /docs/examples as Jupyter notebooks.
+More examples of use cases or controllers can be found in this repository under [/docs/examples](https://github.com/StefanHauer/lucullus_rest/tree/main/docs/examples) as Jupyter notebooks.

-Please note, that those tests only test for the function of the general controller class, but not a specific one.
-To be sure that those will function as intended, specific unit tests should be written and run.

 ## Roadmap